 Professional Pilot Training Program

-Do you want a career in the exciting field of aviation?
-With our Professional Pilot Training Program, you will be on your way to a career in aviation as a commercial pilot.
-You will be training with some of the finest instructors in Alaska today.
-The program is designed to take you from Zero to Private, Instrument, Commercial & CFI with a guaranteed position as an instructor with Fly Around Alaska.
+With our Professional Pilot Program, you can be on your way to a career in aviation as a commercial pilot in record time.
+You will be training with some of the finest instructors in Alaska in an accelerated and structured format.
+The program is designed to take you from Private to Instrument to Commercial Pilot.
+If you wish to add the CFI rating and you’re the right person for the job, we will guarantee you a position as an instructor with Fly Around Alaska.

-You will be immersed into the flying environment with a combination of ground, self-study and 250 hrs. in Cessna 172 and Mooney M20G complex aircraft.
-This is not a program where a large portion of the training is done in the simulator, we believe that there is nothing like having the controls of the plane while you train.
+You will be immersed into the flying environment with a combination of ground instruction, self-study and over 250 hours of actual flight time in our aircraft, (not like the other schools using simulator and safety pilot time).
+We do not do any of our flight training in a simulator.
+All of your flight training will be in a real aircraft actually flying.
+We believe that there is nothing like having the controls of the plane while you train.

-The basic program can take up to 3 months to complete, this assumes there are no weather delays or unforeseen items out of our control.
-This is a very aggressive program and requires the student to focus on studies and do a lot of Flying!!
+This program takes an average of 3 to 6 months to complete and will require 100% dedication of your time to becoming a professional pilot.
+This timeframe assumes there are no weather delays or unforeseen factors out of our control including but not limited to the student’s lack of studying or the student canceling scheduled lessons.
+This is a very aggressive program and requires the student to focus on studies and do a lot of FLYING!

-The program includes all training materials, ground school and flight time.
-Our program will be some of the most demanding training you will ever undergo.
-The airlines and the military train this way for a reason…..it works!!
+The program includes all training materials, ground school and flight time needed to become a professional pilot.
+All solo time building in our aircraft will be scheduled for you to maximize the best possible results.
+Our program will be some of the most demanding training you will ever undergo since we train to mastery and not just check ride proficiency.
+The airlines and the military train this way for a reason...it works!!

-Retention with accelerated training is far superior compared to training that is spread out over several years… and it saves you money.
-You will train in a relaxed environment, and we will do everything possible to make it a memorable experience.
+Retention with accelerated training is far superior compared to training that is spread out over several years, and it saves you money.
+You will train in a relaxed yet structured environment, and we will do everything possible to make it a memorable experience.
 No prior flight experience is required.

 This course includes the flight and ground instruction to meet the needs of an average student with good English language skills and ability.
-If you require more time to finish, we will work with you until you achieve your goal and become a Certified Private Pilot at our normal daily training rate.
+If you require more time to finish, we will work with you until you achieve your goal and become a professional pilot at our normal daily training rate.

 Syllabus Based Training